ellennickles/code-your-way-s23/week11/README.md

   [Zoom](https://nyu.zoom.us/my/ellennickles) to share your progress and two-week timeline for the remaining weeks of the semester.
-- (There might not be time to troubleshoot technical questions, but we can certainly set up a followup time to do that.)
+- (There might not be time to troubleshoot technical questions, but we can certainly set up a follow-up time to do that.)
 - [Sign up here](https://docs.google.com/document/d/1ZB010-BZZCvTPnROOD60sdyVm3Kd8EZiMb9rWRcsD8A/edit).

 ### Part 2: Keep Going and Two-week Timeline